Skip to Content

 You could use either sour cream or heavy cream with a squeeze of lemon juice at the end of the cooking process.

-Sour cream has a lower fat content at around 20% fat so it does have a higher risk of curdling than creme fraiche.
+Sour cream has a lower fat content at around 20% fat, so it has a higher risk of curdling than creme fraiche.

 Can I use bacon instead of ham?